British Hong Kong: Dissent

-During China's turbulent 20th century, Hong Kong served as a safe haven for dissidents, political refugees, and officials who lost power.
+During China's turbulent 20th century, Hong Kong served as a safe haven for dissidents, political refugees, and officials who had lost power.
 British policy allowed dissidents to live in Hong Kong as long as they did not break local laws or harm British interests.
 The implementation of this policy varied according to what the senior officials thought constituted British interests and the state of relations with China.
 The Canton–Hong Kong strike (1925–1926) was anti-imperialist in nature.
 The 1966 riots and Maoist-led 1967 riots, essentially spillovers from the Cultural Revolution, were large scale demonstrations fuelled by tensions surrounding labour disputes and dissatisfaction towards the government.
 Although the 1967 riots started as a labour dispute, the incident escalated quickly after the leftist camp and mainland officials stationed in Hong Kong seized the opportunity to mobilise their followers to protest against the colonial government.
 Chinese Communist Party supporters organised the Anti-British Struggle Committee during the riots.

 Steve Tsang, director of the China Institute of the School of Oriental and African Studies at the University of London, wrote that it was "ironic" that despite Hong Kong being a symbol of China's humiliation by Britain, there was not one major movement started by the Chinese residents of the colony for its retrocession to China, even though there had been several upsurges of Chinese nationalism.
 He explained:

 In the 1920s, the working class Chinese of Hong Kong did not have a good reason to rally around the Hong Kong government, and they were more susceptible to appeals based on Chinese nationalism.
 Consequently, the call of the Communists was basically heeded by the working men, and their actions practically paralysed the colony for a year.
 By the [end of the] 1960s, however, the attempts by the Hong Kong government to maintain stability and good order which helped improve everyone's living conditions, and ... the beginning of the emergence of a Hong Kong identity, changed the attitude of the local Chinese.
 They overwhelmingly rallied around the colonial British regime.